 BathymetryCoverage – Described in the featureCode table.
 This feature contains the standard definition of the feature class.

+QualityOfSurveyCoverage – Also described in the featureCode table.
+This dataset contains the definition of the reference to metadata records.
+The reference is a single integer which identifies a metadata record in featureAttributeTable (described in S-100 10c-9.6.2 and clause 10.2.7 in this document).

-BathymetryCoverage Table (in Group_F)
+BathymetryCoverage and QualityOfSurveyCoverage Tables (in Group_F)

-BathymetryCoverage is an array of compound type elements, whose components are the 8 components specified in Table 10-3.
+BathymetryCoverage and QualityOfSurveyCoverage are arrays of compound type elements, whose components are the 8 components specified in Table 10-3.